IC-CN/ic-tech-doc/README.md

 Non-dissolving State: 非溶解状态
 ```

+- A neuron that is not dissolved or dissolving is said to be in a non-dissolving state (or "aging").
+Non-dissolving neurons thus accrue "age", with the caveat that beginning to dissolve at any time reduces this age back to zero.
+The dissolve delay parameter of a non-dissolving (aka "aging") neuron cannot be zero, because such a neuron would have to already be dissolved.

 ```
 Network Nervous System (NNS): 网络神经系统
 ```

+- The network nervous system (NNS) is a collection of system canisters (aka "NNS canisters") assembled into a system that governs all aspects of the Internet Computer.

 ```
 Neuron: 神经元
 ```

+- A neuron is an IC entity that can make proposals and vote on proposals related to the governance of the Internet Computer platform.
+To provide the stability required for responsible governance, neurons need to store ("stake") a certain amount of ICP in order to be able to make and vote on proposals.
+This locks the tokens for a period of time, after which it starts dissolving.
+The ICP stake of a neuron is stored in a neuron account.
+The neuron owner has the right to propose and vote on governance issues, and is granted rewards for voting in proportion to the amount of ICP staked, and the duration of the dissolve period.

 ```
 Neuron Account: 神经元账号
 ```

+- A neuron account is a canister account whose beneficiary is a neuron (or the neuron’s owner).
+The governance canister is the fiduciary of all neuron accounts.

 ```
 Neuron Age: 神经元年龄
 ```

+- The neuron age is a neuron parameter roughly indicative of the time that has passed since its creation or since when it last entered into a non-dissolving state.
+Calculation of a neuron’s age needs to take into account whether the neuron has spent time dissolving or dissolved, both of which reset this parameter.

 ```
 Node: 节点
 ```

+- A node is a physical or virtual network endpoint that hosts all the hardware, replica software, and configuration settings required to participate in the Internet Computer.

 ```
 Node Operators: 节点操作者
 ```

+- A node operator (NO) is a non-canister principal who has the authority to add/remove nodes to/from the IC.
+Node providers come in possession of Hardware Security Modules (HSM), and register the HSMs with the NNS.
+(The HSM registration process consists essentially in deriving an IC principal ID from the key stored on the HSM, and persisting that ID with the NNS.)
+NPs hand registered HSMs over to legal persons, who now gain the authority to physically “operate nodes” (aka install replicas).
+The caveat is that, as opposed to "regular" principals, where a great deal of care goes into making sure that one principal ID corresponds to only one person, HSMs can routinely exchange hands, hence many persons can act as the same NO principal at different times.

 ```
 Node Providers: 节点供应商
 ```

+- A node provider (NP) is a non-canister principal that receives the rewards stemming from node participation to the IC (aka “payout principal”).
+Usually, though not necessarily, a node provider is the owner of the node, and may also be involved in node operation and related tasks.
+A node provider may receive rewards from multiple nodes in multiple data centers.

 ```
 Notarization：公证